Updated March 11, 2021

 12. Video Chat Friends and Family

-Being on quarantine may feel like you’re socially isolated from the rest of the world.
+Being in quarantine or being unable to do the normal spring break activities may feel like you’re socially isolated from the rest of the world.
 Find a way to video chat your friends and family to feel more connected.
-Remember, you’re not the only one in quarantine!
+Remember, we’re all in this together!

-I try to journal everyday and, being on quarantine, I have found that writing has really helped me understand my feelings better.
+I try to journal everyday and, during the pandemic, I have found that writing has really helped me understand my feelings better.
 Yes, it’s hard to not go about your day like you normally do.
-However, writing about the quarantine situation will not only allow you to reflect on your feelings, it also provides you with an artifact that you can look back on in a few years and think about what this period in history was like.
+However, writing about the pandemic situation will not only allow you to reflect on your feelings, it also provides you with an artifact that you can look back on in a few years and think about what this period in history was like.
 Other than journaling though, you can write lots of other things.
 Maybe you’ve wanted to write a story or a book.
 Why not start now?
 You have plenty of time to!

 BONUS!
 Future Institute Programs